0n1cOn3/MegaGIT/README.md

 # Hackpack-Downloader
 ## Description

-With Bash and Python, we can automatice the scripting setup into one process

-## Getting Started

 Have you collected Git Links from time to time and wanted to download them in one go?
 Then I present you the MegaPack_Downloader

+## Getting Started

 There is a preconfigured repository list.
 This can be adapted as needed.